Trampolines and algebraic Fibonacci in Rust

 At this point we can state the key insight:

 The Fibonacci algorithm does not fundamentally operate on integers.
-It operates on any type that supports addition.
+It operates on any type whose references support addition.
 Rust’s trait system allows us to express this algebraic requirement precisely.

 Mathematically, Fibonacci works for any structure with an addition operation.
 Rust lets us encode that idea directly in the type system.